hawtio/hawtio-operator/README.md

 The operator covers the following cases:

 * Creation
-  * Create deployment config, config map, service and route resources
+  * Create image stream, deployment config, config map, service and route resources
   * Create a service account as OAuth client in `namespace` deployment
   * Create an OAuth client in `cluster` deployment
 * Update